aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/Mechanics.md

 ## ActionTrigger class
 Consider implementing an ActionTrigger class that combines the effects of the Interactable class and RoomTrigger class into one.
 This would require replacing all Interactable and RoomTrigger nodes.

+## Fade to black
+Fade the screen to black and back to transparent on room change

+## Texture Showcase
+Show a specified texture through dialogue

+## Clues Menu
+A menu in the notebook for saved clues where the Player may have missed anything.
+The Player cannot save dialogue from interactables.